ayushhdesai/ImageProcessor/Assignment 4/README.md

 The diversified modes of operation (GUI, file-based, interactive CLI) cater to a wide range of users, from those who prefer graphical interfaces to those who are more comfortable with command-line interactions.

 2. Reduced Coupling through Callbacks:
 The use of callback functions to facilitate communication between the View and the Controller aligns with modern software design principles, reducing coupling and increasing the robustness of the application.
-This approach allows for easier maintenance and scalability.
+This approach allows for easier maintenance and scalability and decreases the coupling between the Controller and the View.

 3. Enhanced User Experience with GUI:
 The development of a comprehensive GUI addresses the needs of users who prefer visual interactions.
 It makes the application more accessible, especially to those who may not be familiar with command-line operations.